 Given the lack of formal semantics and the need to use translation to obtain verification and validation capabilities, the value of using BON to express its metamodel directly is circumscribed.
-A second, related disadvantage is that it is difficult to use the metamodel, as specified, to carry out multi-view consistency checking - again because of a lack of formal semantics and automated tool support.
+A second, related disadvantage is that it is difficult to use the metamodel, as specified, to carry out multiview consistency checking because of a lack of formal semantics and automated tool support.
 A final disadvantage is that it is difficult to validate and verify the metamodel expressed directly in BON.
 The advantage of using BON (or other visual languages) to express metamodels is that the results are generally more easily understood than other representations.

-2.4 Related work on OO metamodelling and multi-view consistency checking
+2.4 Related Work on OO Metamodeling and Multiview Consistency Checking

-Our focus in this paper is specifically on metamodelling and consistency checking in the domain of object-oriented and systems modelling, and this guides our overview of related work.
-There has been much recent related work on OO metamodelling, and on using these metamodels to carry out conformance checking and checking the consistency of multiple views.
-More general work on consistency, e.g., for requirements [Finkelstein et al. 1994], for handling and managing inconsistency using model checking [Chechik et al. 2003] and general XML-based tool support [Gryce et al. 2002] is discussed elsewhere and is outside our scope.
+Our focus in this article is specifically on metamodeling and consistency checking in the domain of object-oriented and systems modeling, and this guides our overview of related work.
+There has been much recent related work on OO metamodeling and on using these metamodels to carry out conformance checking and checking the consistency of multiple views.
+More general work on consistency, for instance, for requirements [Finkelstein et al. 1994], for handling and managing inconsistency using model checking [Chechik et al. 2003] and general XML-based tool support [Gryce et al. 2002] is discussed elsewhere and is outside our scope.

-Work on OO metamodelling has been dominated by work on UML.
-This work can generally be categorized into that which presents semi-formal approaches to metamodelling - e.g., using UML 2.0 itself [Object Management Group 2004b], the Meta-Object Facility [Object Management Group 2004a], or even other semi-formal modelling languages such as BON [Paige and Ostroff 2001] - and that based on formal approaches to metamodelling, e.g., using Object-Z to specify the UML metamodel [Kim and Carrington 2004], PVS [Paige et al. 2003b], OCL [Object Management Group 2004b], XMF-Mosaic [Xactium 2006], MML [Clark et al. 2001a], Executable UML [Mellor and Balcer 2002], and the template-based approaches to specification in Z [Amalio et al. 2004].
-The semi-formal modelling work tends to be more complete (in terms of supporting different diagrams) than the formal-based work.
-The formal-based work tends to focus on supporting specific views - e.g., class diagrams and statecharts - or proves incomplete specifications of several views.
-The formal-based metamodelling work has a number of similarities to efforts made on formal modelling of object-oriented systems, e.g., using Spec# [Microsoft 2006], JML [Leavens et al. 2005], or algebraic specification languages such as CASL [Bidoit and Mosses 2004], though these languages are generally used to reason about programs rather than metamodels and language definitions.
+Work on OO metamodeling has been dominated by work on UML.
+This work can generally be categorized into that which presents semi-formal approaches to metamodeling-for example, using UML 2.0 itself [Object Management Group 2004b], the Meta-Object Facility [Object Management Group 2004a], or even other semiformal modeling languages such as BON [Paige and Ostroff 2001], and that based on formal approaches to metamodeling, for instance, using Object-Z to specify the UML metamodel [Kim and Carrington 2004], PVS [Paige et al. 2003b], OCL [Object Management Group 2004b], XMF-Mosaic [Xactium 2006], MML [Clark et al. 2001a], Executable UML [Mellor and Balcer 2002], and the template-based approaches to specification in Z [Amalio et al. 2004].
+The semiformal modeling work tends to be more complete (in terms of supporting different diagrams) than the formal-based work.
+The formal-based work tends to focus on supporting specific views, for example, class diagrams and statecharts-or proves incomplete specifications of several views.
+The formalbased metamodeling work has a number of similarities to efforts made on formal modeling of object-oriented systems, for example, using Spec# [Microsoft 2006], JML [Leavens et al. 2005], or algebraic specification languages such as CASL [Bidoit and Mosses 2004], though these languages are generally used to reason about programs rather than metamodels and language definitions.